3. MATERIAL ACCOUNTING POLICIES

 (d) Equity instruments measured at fair value through other comprehensive income (FVTOCI)

-Equity instruments which are held for trading are classified as at FVTPL.
+Equity instruments which are held for trading are classified Classified as FVTPL.
 For all other equity instruments, the Company may make an irrevocable election to present in other comprehensive income subsequent changes in the fair value.
 The Company makes such election on an instrument by instrument basis.
 The classification is made on initial recognition and is irrevocable.

 If an equity investment is not held for trading, an irrecoverable election is made at initial recognition to measure it at fair value through other comprehensive income with only dividend income recognised in the statement of profit and loss.